ellenbrianne/python-p3-cli-project/README.md

 `pipenv install`

-in your terminal to install the necessary dependencies.
+in your terminal to install the necessary dependencies, and then

+`pipenv shell`

+to access the installed dependencies.

 2. To get the database up and ready to accept new facilities and patients, run